ibm-build-lab/cloud-pak-sandboxes/installer/README.md

 ### Download the script

 Log in to your [IBM Cloud](http://cloud.ibm.com) account and click the terminal icon in the upper right corner of IBM Cloud console to open the **IBM Cloud Shell**

 ![bash-button](./images/bash-symbol.png)
 Within the **IBM Cloud Shell** terminal, clone the following repo:

      git clone https://github.com/ibm-hcbt/cloud-pak-sandboxes

+### Create a resource group

+In order for the scrip to run it requires a resource group to work out of as well as for the user to have permissions to that group.
+By default this resource group is ```cloud-pak-sandbox``` so you will need to go to your IBM cloud account and create this resource goup.

+If you want to use a personal resource group then you can go to the workspace-configuration.json in with respect to the cloud pak you wish to install and edit the resource group name to your choice.

 ### Run installer